janniks/toggl-unattended-programming-test/README.md

 - No generics in Go _([very interesting approach](https://blog.golang.org/why-generics), yet somewhat annoying due to other issues mentioned below)_
 - Constraints to certain data-types due to lack of support in GORM ([gorm#1588](https://github.com/jinzhu/gorm/issues/1588)) lead to some lost time.
 - Testing best practices are not very clear/defined in the Go community.
 Auto-generated code was often very different from the sample code of multiple projects.
-- Now knowing what I learned through this project, I would start writing tests and API validation first.
+- Now—knowing what I learned through this project—I would start writing tests and API validation first.
 Go/Gin was very new to me which lead me to change project structures a couple of times and made true TDD a bit difficult.

 ## Roadmap 🚧